streamingfast/hivemapper-fleet-management/README.md

 To set the token split for a driver's account, go to the fleet dashboard view of the [Hivemapper Explorer](https://hivemapper.com/explorer).
 In the right column, you'll find the Edit button for each driver.
 Select that and the token split will now become editable.
 The amount that is set is the percentage of earned tokens that will be kept by the fleet owner.

 For example, a token split of 100 will send all earned HONEY to the fleet owner account, while a token split of 25 will send 25% of earned HONEY to the fleet owner and 75% to the driver’s account.
-You can input an integer between 0 and 100, inclusively.
+You can input any whole number between 0 and 100, inclusively.

 This value can be edited at any time, and will be applicable immediately to the current, and all future payout periods.